- Question: How Do Families With Toddlers Sleep in Hotel Rooms?

 This is Ask FamiliesGo!, where we answer our readers’ questions about family travel.
 We add new questions as our readers pose them, so keep checking back.
-You can ask your own question with the private contact form down below.
-Add your own great advice in the comments.
+You can ask your own question by emailing us.

 Skip the Hotel

 The first option is to give up on hotels entirely for a few years and to use services like VRBO to find a house or an apartment.

 You give up conveniences like housekeeping, pool and a restaurant just downstairs, but you gain a living room, which makes bedtime and naptime more manageable.
 And you have a kitchen, which is handy with kids.

 If you really prefer or need to be in a hotel there are tricks to try.